aks2507/Model-Evaluation-and-Diagnosis-Display/README.md

 Multiple tables listing out parameters and attributes of each model are rendered.

 ### Curves
-The plots mentioned in the above section are rendered, with the traces of other models in the same graph.
+The plots mentioned in the above section are rendered, with the traces of other models in the same graph, with the exception of Gain and Lift charts in case of Binary Classification.

 ### Details
 Every tab panel has it.
 Its the same as single evaluation, except now, it has tabs for all evaluations that were selected by the user.